5l1v3r1/learning_for_oscp/basics/dns/whatdnsis.md

 As we can see, Fierce dumps out information about the subdomains of google.com

 ### Conclusion
 DNS protocol is a very critical component of the internet as it resolves IP-address into hostnames and makes life a lot easier for us.
-However, if the nameservers are not proper
+However, if the nameservers are not properly configured they might leak out the whole DNS server database to any malicious hacker.
+Even if the servers are properly configured, they can be brute forced to leak information about their mail servers, IP addresses, etc. It is therefore important to properly configure your DNS servers and be aware of the security issues with
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTIwMTYzMzAxMTksMTkyMzQ2NDUyNywtMj
+eyJoaXN0b3J5IjpbLTExODE5MzQwMTEsMTkyMzQ2NDUyNywtMj
 c1MTA3MzE5LDE2MjU5MTMzMzEsMTQ4NzM0NDYxNCwxNzQ0NTc2
 NTMsMjAzNzczNjM0MCw3MjIxMTQzNDYsNjA5MjgyNTkzLDcxMz
 gxMTQ4MywtMTY5MjM3NzE0LDM1NjkwNjI5LDg4ODEyNjMwNCw0